pyvista/pyvista/doc/source/extras/plot_directive.rst

 Sphinx PyVista Plot Directive
 =============================
-You can generate static images of pyvista plots using the ``.. pyvista-plot::`` directive by adding the following to your ``conf.py`` when building your documentation using Sphinx.
+You can generate static and interactive scene of pyvista plots using the ``.. pyvista-plot::`` directive by adding the following to your ``conf.py`` when building your documentation using Sphinx.

 .. code:: python

    extensions = [
-       "sphinx.ext.napoleon",
        "pyvista.ext.plot_directive",
+       "pyvista.ext.viewer_directive",
+       "sphinx_design",
    ]

 You can then issue the plotting directive within your sphinx